robbiejh12/Spotify-Now-Playing-Geeklet/readme.md

 2. Unzip to your chosen install location.
 3. The files are set up to use `~/Documents/Geektool/Spotify/` (`'~'` means your home directory).
 If you installed somewhere else:
   a.
 Open `SpotifyNowPlaying.scpt` in Script Editor.
   b.
-Put your install location in line 10, in full, with a / at the end.
-It should look like this:
+Put your install location in line 10, in full, with a `/` at the end.
+It should look something like this:

       `set pathName to "Users/YourName/Documents/Geektool/Spotify/"`